XOQDY/tanks-game/README.md

 ### model.Block Type
 **Bricks** : model.Block all tanks movements but can be destroyed if get shot.

-**model.Steel** : model.Block all tanks movements and cannot be destroyed.
+**Steel** : model.Block all tanks movements and cannot be destroyed.

 **Trees** : Do not block tanks nor bullets.
 But all objects that move pass trees will be hidden under them and are hard to see.